 (5) Sections 19A (1) and 19B of the Credit Act 1984 apply in respect of the undertaking of Challenge and the business of Challenge as if a reference in those provisions to “the commencement day” were a reference to the day after the day on which the exemption granted under subsection (2) ceases to apply in accordance with subsection (4).

-[Section 12 amended by No. 10 of 1998 s.
+[Section 12 amended: No. 10 of 1998 s.
 74.]

 13. Legal proceedings